 Depreciation of operating assets constitutes a substantial operating cost for TPG.
-The cost of fixed assets is charged as a depreciation expense over the estimated useful lives of the respective assets using the straight-line method and this is reflected in the "Share of net profit/(loss) of equity accounted investments, net of tax" in HTAL's consolidated statement of profit or loss and other comprehensive income.
+The cost of fixed assets is charged as a depreciation expense over the estimated useful lives of the respective assets using the straight-line method and this is reflected in the "Share of net profit/(loss) of equity accounted investments" in HTAL's consolidated statement of profit or loss and other comprehensive income.
 In 2019, the Group decided to revise the useful life of some of TPG's existing network assets from up to 20 years to between 3 and 18 years, which is consistent with the estimates adopted by TPG.
-Along with the assessment of operating leases for AASB 16 resulting in the recognition of "right of use" assets, this change was made having considered developments in the environment, as a result of the Government issued security guidance advising network operators that the use of 5G equipment supplied by banned vendors from certain countries would not be permitted due to national security concerns; and the announced proposed merger between VHA and TPM to become a full-service telecommunications company in Australia.

 In implementing the revised useful lives, management applied the change in the depreciation of the TPG existing network assets based on an assessment of individual asset lives prospectively from 1 January 2019 as required under Australian Accounting Standards.
-This resulted in a decrease in the share of equity accounted investment's current year profit by \$83.1 million (2019: \$252.5 million).
+This resulted in an increase in the share of net loss of equity accounted investment of \$25.8 million (2020: a decrease in the share of net profit of equity accounted investments of \$83.1 million).
 The change has been included in the summarised financial information of TPG as disclosed in Note 6.